 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

 In addition to a physical examination, the following tests may be used to diagnose eyelid cancer.
 Not all tests listed will be used for every person.

 Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.

 To plan treatment, the doctor will determine the extent, or stage, of the cancer.
 The stage depends on how thick or large the tumor is and whether there is evidence that the cancer may have spread.
 Occasionally, a patient’s lymph nodes may be removed to determine if the cancer has metastasized.
-The doctor may perform other tests, including blood sample analysis, MRI, and diagnostic scans of the liver, bones, and brain.
-Read Staging and Grading for more information.
+The doctor may perform other tests, including blood sample analysis, and diagnostic scans of the liver, bones, and brain.
+Read Stages and Grades for more information.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer.
 This is called staging.

 The next section in this guide is Stages and Grades , and it explains the system doctors use to describe the extent of the disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.